FerretDB/FerretDB/website/blog/2023-09-26-how-to-contribute-to-open-source-2022.md

 You can find details in our [README](https://github.com/ferretdb/ferretdb#community).

 By the way, the contributing guidelines or documentation might be the most suitable for first-time contributors!

+We have several good first issues that you can start with.
+For example, you could implement the [`$first` accumulator](https://github.com/FerretDB/FerretDB/issues/2128), [improve embedded package documentation](https://github.com/FerretDB/FerretDB/issues/2326), or [fix linter issues](https://github.com/FerretDB/FerretDB/issues/2733).
+You could also try your hands at [updating glossary list with more details](https://github.com/FerretDB/FerretDB/issues/3427), [update aggregation section to cover `$unset` and `$project` commands](https://github.com/FerretDB/FerretDB/issues/3428), and more.
+Since new issues are always popping up, there are no limits to what you can contribute to.

-Do you see a typo, a mistake, or something that doesn't look clear?
+_Do you see a typo, a mistake, or something that doesn't look clear?_

 Such contributions could be as tiny as [a one-line change](https://github.com/FerretDB/FerretDB/pull/1141).
+So, if you find something you're interested in working on, even if it's not labeled as a good first issue, you can still go ahead to contribute.
 Help the project owners with such improvements, and they will be grateful!

 ### 4. Fork and clone an open-source repository